 - Executive summary: This introductory section of your business plan should take up no more than two pages.
 It should highlight the most essential elements of your plan.
 Put a bit of salesmanship into the executive summary: remember, some of those who read it may be potential investors.
 Your goal in this section is to inform the reader – while at the same time encouraging them to finish reading the rest of the plan.

 - Company summary: In the company summary section of your coffee shop business plan, feature a nuts-and-bolts description of your company.
-Include all of the facts, such as proposed name of the coffee shop, the owner’s or owners’ names, and any information that describes events that led up to the idea for the business.
+Describe your concept in detail, and any information that describes events that led up to the idea for the business.
+Include all of the facts, such as proposed name of the coffee shop, and why it is unique, special and different than other coffee shops.
+Why will your customers keep coming back to you after several years even though newer coffee shops have opened nearby?

 - Management team overview: The credibility of a new business always hinges upon the credibility of its management team.
 The goal of this section of your plan should be to impress upon the reader the trustworthiness and credibility of your team.
 Include information on the background and experience of each member, and highlight their main accomplishments in this (or related) businesses up to this point in their careers.